In this exercise you will write a working program in Java to display an

 and capitalization.

-I’m going to walk through this line-by-line, just to make sure you typed everything correctly.
+I’m going to walk through this line-by-line, just to make sure you

-The first line starts with the word public
+The first line starts with the word public followed by a single space

-, a single space, the word FirstProg
+then the word class, a single space, the word FirstProg, a space, and

 then a character called a “brace”.
 You type a brace by holding down SHIFT